 A really good one is 'The Name of the Rose' by Umberto Eco.
 It's set in a 14th - century Italian monastery.
 The story is filled with mystery, religious intrigue, and a detailed look at the intellectual and cultural climate of the time.
 It's a complex and engaging read.

 Sure.
 'The Water Dancer' by Ta - Nehisi Coates is one.
-It's a story that blends history, magic, and the fight against slavery.
-The writing is both powerful and evocative.
+It's a historical fiction that combines elements of magic and the harrowing experience of slavery.
+The writing is very evocative.